16th Street Baptist Church Bombing Survivors Recall a Day That Changed the Fight for Civil Rights

 “When I heard loud noises I would start to shake a lot,” she says.
 “I was having headaches and anxiety attacks.
 I didn’t realize they were from the bombing until I had to go to the campus hospital.
 I didn’t want to talk about it with anyone.”

 Now, however, she feels as if she was given the chance to live so that she could talk about her classmates who died and share the teachings of that Sunday School lesson.
-That’s how she musters the strength go to schools and talk to students about what happened on that fateful day, even as she now faces cancer treatments that can leave her feeling week.
+That’s how she musters the strength go to schools and talk to students about what happened on that fateful day, even as she now faces cancer treatments that can leave her feeling weak.

 “Some kids weren’t taught like I was taught, so I want them to hear about the lesson we learned that day about forgiveness,” she says.
 “It might be painful, but I could have been underneath that rubble, and I think that’s why I still share through the tears.”